oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

   {{% /notice %}}

 * _Log File Locations:_ The operator can automatically override WebLogic domain and server log locations using configuration overrides.
-This occurs if the Domain resource `logHomeEnabled` field is explicitly set to `true`, or if `logHomeEnabled` isn't set and `domainHomeSourceType` is set to `PersistentVolume`.
+This occurs if the Domain `logHomeEnabled` field is explicitly set to `true`, or if `logHomeEnabled` isn't set and `domainHomeSourceType` is set to `PersistentVolume`.
 When overriding, the log location will be the location specified by the `logHome` setting.

 * _Listen Address Overrides:_  The operator will automatically override all WebLogic domain default,